chipgarner/kiln-controller-UI/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# UI for kiln-contoller

+This is an alternative UI for kiln-controller.
+It can run along side or instead of the UI that comes with kiln-controller.

+A React project using Them-UI and Recharts.

 ## Available Scripts